FEBRUARY-DECEMBER OR SEPTEMBER-AUGUST ・ 11 MONTHS・ HOST FAMILY ・ TEACH ENGLISH ・ PÁGINA EN ESPAÑOL

 While teaching abroad in Latin America, WorldTeach volunteers have the chance to improve their Spanish language skills, become part of a new culture and community, and gain invaluable skills in the classroom that will transfer to any professional environment.
 The ability to communicate in English is highly valued throughout Ecuador because of the country’s developing tourist industry as well as Ecuadorians’ desire for improved access to the global economy.
 Tourism, both cultural and environmental, has become an increasingly viable means of generating revenue in this South American nation.
 Knowledge of English also helps Ecuadorians open their businesses to a wider audience.

 You are usually responsible for teaching up to 20 hours a week.
-Apart from classroom hours, you are also responsible for preparation of classes, grading and any other duties assigned by CEC or ILE.
+Apart from classroom hours, you are also responsible for preparation of classes, grading and any other duties assigned by your placement school.
 Class size varies, as do the types of students and their levels of English.
-You may teach university students, faculty and staff, and/or open-enrollment classes for members of the community.
+You may teach children, high school students, university students, faculty and staff, and/or open-enrollment classes for members of the community.

 In addition to your teaching responsibilities, you are strongly encouraged to actively participate in community life and engage in additional activities or projects of interest.
 Past projects and activities of volunteers include organizing English/Spanish conversation exchanges, volunteering with community organizations, starting sports teams, and participating in local sports clubs or dance lessons.

-Placements are all in the capital city of Quito at CEC or in the smaller city of Riobamba at ILE.
+Placements are in the capital city of Quito at CEC or in smaller cities at institutions throughout the Andean region.
 During your service, you live with a host family and have access to electricity and running water.
-Quito and Riobamba are generally well-connected, with some families having their own internet or availability of internet cafes in close proximity.
+Most of the placements are generally well-connected, with some families having their own internet or availability of internet cafes in close proximity.
+After the first two months, participants can elect to move into independent housing.
 Quito is home to a well-developed, though hectic, transportation network that requires practice and a sense of adventure to get used to.
 Lunch is the largest meal, involving multiple courses.
 The first course of soup is typically followed by a main dish consisting of rice, meat or chicken, and beans or lentils.
 Potatoes are native to the Andes, and also featured prominently in the Ecuadorian diet.
 A wide variety of fresh tropical fruits and juices are also available throughout the year.

 Volunteers in the Ecuador Year program must: